abaisero/one-to-one/README.md

-# indextools This package provides classes which implement bijective mappings
+# one_to_one This package provides classes which implement bijective mappings
 between sequential indices and structured values.

 ## Why